kotekan/kotekan/docs/sphinx/dev/dev_consumer_stage_tutorial.rst

 What is a Consumer Stage?
 -------------------------
 Stages can have `producer components` and/or `consumer components`.
-To "consume" means that the stage reads frames from a [Kotekan buffer](/kotekan/dev/dev_buffers.html).
+To "consume" means that the stage reads frames from a :ref:`Kotekan Buffer <dev_buffers>` .
 To "produce" means it writes frames into a Kotekan buffer.
 This tutorial will illustrate writing and testing a stage that only has consumer components.

 The steps we will follow for developing the stage are: